New Checkmat update

 Now you can:

-• keep personal stats against familiar players,
+• keep personal stats against people you know,

 • arrange match series,